DevoInc/applications-builder/src/README.md

 ## Documentation

-To generate the documentation in a local directory, run:
+To generate the documentation which is available in https://devoinc.github.io/applications-builder in a local directory, run:

 ```
 npm run jsdoc